 OUT at CHM | Undocumented and Queer

 Join us as we showcase the struggles and activism of undocumented queer people in this age of uncertainty.
 Delve into the history of the fight for immigrant rights in Chicago’s LGBTQ community.
-Take a closer look at the gripping stories, legal avenues, and layered past of undocumented queer persons in this lively panel discussion with Antonio Gutierrez of Community Activism Law Alliance and LGBTQ immigration attorney Michael Jarecki.
+Take a closer look at the gripping stories, legal avenues, and layered past of undocumented queer persons as Tania A. Unzueta, policy director at Mijente, moderates a lively panel discussion with:

 Major support for Out at CHM comes from the Exelon Corporation with additional support from Robert Kohl and Clark Pellett and the Richard L. Ohlhausen Education Fund.